chowland/al-folio/_pages/about.md

 ---

 I am a fluid dynamicist interested in the fundamental physics at the heart of various environmental and geophysical flows.
-I use idealised numerical simulations to investigate the role of buoyancy and turbulence on processes in the natural environment.
+I use idealised numerical simulations to investigate the roles of buoyancy, phase changes and turbulence on processes in the natural environment.

 High performance computing is a vital tool for my research, which also makes me interested in advanced numerical methods and how to deploy them at scale.
 I have contributed to the development of a number of flow simulation software codes using both pseudospectral and finite difference methods, some of which you can find at the [repositories](/repositories) page.